Minimum requirements for test vehicles

 Vehicle recalls and safety notices

-Vehicles are sometimes not suitable for a practical driving test because they are subject to a manufacturer recall or because a fault has been identified that requires manufacturer/dealer rectification.
+Vehicles are sometimes not suitable for a practical driving test because they are under a manufacturer recall or because a fault has been identified that requires manufacturer/ dealer rectification.

 In these circumstances, these vehicles are not suitable for a practical driving test unless the candidate can provide documentary evidence from a dealer or the vehicle manufacturer to prove that their test vehicle meets one of the criteria below: